SamPom100/CS411_Project/Assignments/Assignment2.md

 # User Stories for Trip Planner App

 ## User Story 1
-“As a user, I want to look up a place and see what to do there”
+“As a user, I want to be able to select and find my desired trip location on the application”

 ### Happy Path:
 - User opens our web-app